|

 Pretty cool river crossings are no longer.

-Another Bamboo master piece.
+Another Bamboo masterpiece.

 Not hard to imagine.
 (Picture Tri Minh Dong)